-Geoffrey Owens is touched by the outpouring of support he's received after photos of him bagging groceries at a New Jersey Trader Joe's were published by multiple outlets.
+The actor is touched by the support he's received after photos of him bagging groceries went viral.

 The 57-year-old actor -- best known for playing Sondra Huxtable's doctor husband Elvin Tibideaux on The Cosby Show -- appeared on Good Morning America on Tuesday, and talked about the attention he received after being shamed for having a job at a grocery store.
 After the photos went viral, Owens received messages of support from both fans and fellow actors, including Terry Crews, who tweeted, "I swept floors AFTER the @NFL.
 If need be, I’d do it again.
 Good honest work is nothing to be ashamed of."